Mr-1504/P2P-File-Sharing-System/README.md

 # P2P-File-Sharing-System
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/Mr-1504/P2P-File-Sharing-System)

-This project is a peer-to-peer (P2P) file-sharing application built using Java and JavaFX.
-It allows users to share and download files directly from each other within a network.
-The system utilizes a central tracker to facilitate peer discovery and maintain an index of available files.
+The P2P File Sharing System is a hybrid peer-to-peer file sharing application combining centralized peer discovery with distributed file transfers.
+Users can share files with other peers on the network, search for available files, and download files in parallel from multiple sources.
+The system maintains a centralized tracker for peer registry and file indexing while performing actual file transfers directly between peers.

 ## Features

 -   **Decentralized File Transfer:** Files are transferred directly between peers without passing through a central server.
 -   **Centralized Tracking:** A tracker server maintains a list of active peers and the metadata of the files they share.
 -   **Multi-source Downloading:** Files are broken down into chunks, which can be downloaded in parallel from multiple peers that have the file, speeding up the download process.
--   **Graphical User Interface:** An intuitive and responsive UI built with JavaFX allows for easy interaction, including sharing, searching, and downloading files.
+-   **Modern Desktop Interface:** Electron-based desktop application with React UI components allows for easy interaction, including sharing, searching, and downloading files.
+-  **Selective Sharing:** Support for both public sharing (all peers) and selective sharing (specific peers).
 -   **File Discovery:** Users can search for files across the network based on keywords.
 -   **Real-time Logging:** The application provides a log view to monitor system activities, connection status, and transfer progress.
 -   **Dynamic File Management:** Users can add new files to share or stop sharing existing files at any time.
+-   **P2P Chat:** A built-in chat feature allows peers to communicate with each other directly.
+-   **Multi-language Support:** The application supports multiple languages, including Vietnamese and English.

+## Architecture Overview
+The system consists of three primary components that communicate via multiple protocols:

+1. **Electron Frontend:** Developed using React.js and Electron, this component provides the graphical user interface (GUI) for users to interact with the application.
+It handles file selection, displays file lists, and shows logs and progress updates.
+Communication with the Java backend is done via IPC (Inter-Process Communication) and HTTP requests.

+2. **Java Backend:** The backend is responsible for the core functionality of the application, including file sharing, downloading logic and communication with the tracker, P2P networking.
+It is built using Java HTTP server for handling requests from the Electron frontend, TCP sockets for peer-to-peer file transfers, and UDP for lightweight messaging.
+The backend also manages the local file system, breaking files into chunks for efficient transfer.

+3. **Tracker Server:** The tracker is a central server that maintains a list of active peers and the metadata of the files they share.
+It facilitates peer discovery and helps peers find each other for direct file transfers via TCP and UDP.

 ## System Architecture